Key Points:

 - Don’t use inappropriate toys: Avoid toys that pose a choking risk.

-- Don’t ignore social cues: If your dog shows disinterest, switch activities.
+- Don’t ignore social cues: Switch activities if your dog shows disinterest.

 - Don’t skip warm-ups for high-energy play: Prevent muscle strain by easing in.